pinot-contrib/pinot-docs/basics/components/table/schema.md

 # Schema

 Each table in Pinot is associated with a schema.
+A schema defines:
-A schema defines what fields are present in the table along with the data types.
+- What fields are present in the table along with the data types.
+- Whether the table uses column-based or table-based null handling.
+  See [Null value support](../../developers/advanced/null-value-support.md) for more information about this.

 The schema is stored in Zookeeper along with the table configuration.